-Louis Bayard is the author of the new novel Courting Mr. Lincoln, which focuses on a young Abraham Lincoln; his future wife, Mary Todd; and his friend Joshua Speed.
-Bayard's other books include Lucky Strikes and Roosevelt's Beast, and his work has appeared in a variety of publications, including The New York Times.
-He teaches at George Washington University, and he lives in Washington, D.C.
+Louis Bayard is the author of the new novel Jackie & Me.
+His other books include the novel Courting Mr. Lincoln, and his work has appeared in a variety of publications, including The Washington Post and The New York Times.
+He is an instructor at George Washington University, and chairs the PEN/Faulkner Awards.

-Q: What type of research did you conduct for the novel, and did you learn anything especially surprising?
+Q: How did you research the novel, and did you learn anything especially surprising?

 Q: What are you working on now?

 A: I tend not to speak too much of works in progress, but I can say that it’s set, at least partly, in Norfolk, England, and that it does not involve any presidents!
 I’ve done three so far, and I’d say that’s enough for now.